truenas/middleware/docs/userguide/index.rst

 When you boot into FreeNAS®, the Console Setup, shown in Figure 2.6a, will appear at the end of the boot process.
 If you have access to the the FreeNAS® system's keyboard and monitor, this Console Setup menu can be used to administer the system should the administrative GUI become inaccessible.

-**NOTE:** you can access the Console Setup menu from within the FreeNAS® GUI by typing **/etc/netcli** from Shell.
-You can disable the Console Setup menu by unchecking the "Enable Console Menu" in System → Settings →
+.. note:: you can access the Console Setup menu from within the FreeNAS® GUI by typing **/etc/netcli** from Shell.
+You can disable the Console Setup menu by unchecking the "Enable Console Menu" in System → Settings → Advanced.
-Advanced.

 **Figure 2.6a: FreeNAS® Console Setup Menu**

 |10000000000001EB0000014DF2519984_png|